ZeroCho/react-vote/README.md

     {
       title: String, // Title of option
       count: Number, // Number of votes
+      total: Number, // Number of total votes(including downvote)
-      voters: [String/Number] // Array of unique identifers of voters for this option
+      voters: [String/Number] // Array of unique identifers of all voters for this option
+      downvoters: [String/Number] // only downvoters
+      upvoters: [String/Number] // only upvoters
-      adder: String/Number // Unique identifier of the one who added this item(Expandable vote only) }
+      adder: String/Number // Unique identifier of the one who added this item(for expandable vote) }
   ],
   closed: Boolean, // Whether this vote is closed or not.
 If this prop is true, you can only see the result, otherwise you can toggle between voting view and result view.